Dir: J.B. Ghuman, Jr

-SPORK is actually the name of the film’s main character (played by Stehlin); a female identifying intersex born 14 year old, who is an outsider at school.
-She’s bullied by a group of Britney Spears obsessed blondes who rule the school, led by the appropriately named Betsy Byotch (Fox), but when her friend Tootsie Roll is injured, Spork sees a way to get even with the people who have tormented her; win the school dance off.
+Spork is the name of the film’s main character (Savannah Stehlin); a female identifying intersex born 14 year old, who is an outsider at school.
+She’s bullied by a group of Britney Spears obsessed blondes who rule the school, led by the appropriately named Betsy Byotch (Rachel G. Fox), but when her friend Tootsie Roll is injured, Spork sees a way to get even with the people who have tormented her; win the school dance off.

 This very individual look and world means that you accept some of the film’s surreal touches, which otherwise you might struggle with.
 Many of these moments also involve music, and few are as funny as the introduction of The Bitches, who appear singing and dancing their way down the hall to …Baby One More Time (and it seems that with this sequence Ghuman has hit on the one excuse good enough for the use of a Britney Spears song).
 There are a lot of other weird and funny things in the margins of this film, with standouts including a religious fair where there’s a sign on the wall saying “Choose Your God, Make Friends” and the occasional use of animation; a child’s drawing, in place of the sky over Spork’s trailer.